jadhavjay0253/light-web-pages/README.md

      So, every single time, the redirection depends on the respond from the server, but if 303 "See Other" received for a given request, it can be served from the cache whenever possible.

-3.  __If the `LWP` header in a GET request is set to `"0"`__, the server MUST respond with a 303 "See Other" where the `Location` is the URI of the *heavier*/original version of the requested resource, if exits.
-The client, then, MUST follow the 303 "See Other" response just as usual.
+3.  __If the `LWP` header in a GET request is set to `"0"`__, the server SHOULD respond with a 303 "See Other" where the `Location` is the URI of the *heavier*/original version of the requested resource, if exits.
+The client, then, MUST act upon the receipt of the response just as usual.

     Any client software that uses `LWP` header can safely be assumed to be LWP-aware, hence, if it's set to zero, the server MUST redirect the client to the original version of the resource.

 ### Pre-fetching
 If you think that the user might follow some of the links presented in your web-page, you can instruct the browser to